Ubtech launches Jimu overdrive kit robots to teach kids STEM skills

 In addition to robots for kids, Ubtech makes a number of robotics products for people of all ages, like the Cruzr service robot.

 “Our approach to this type of category is as a robotics company making a product for kids versus a toy company trying to make a robotics product.
-And with that, we do a better job of teaching kids what robots are and how to program robotic movements,” UBTECH general manager John Rhee told VentureBeat in a phone interview.
+And with that, we do a better job of teaching kids what robots are and how to program robotic movements,” Ubtech general manager John Rhee told VentureBeat in a phone interview.

 The new Overdrive Kit will come with a newly updated Jimu app, which can handle pre-programmed or custom instructions.

-“There are lessons that take the kids through a journey of learning what server motors are [and] learning sessions for students is a deeper dive into the block-based coding module that we have in our app,” Rhee said.
+“There are lessons that take the kids through a journey of learning what server motors are, [and] learning sessions for students is a deeper dive into the block-based coding module that we have in our app,” Rhee said.

 Ubtech competes with a number of other robots designed to teach kids how to code, including Makeblock’s line of products and Anki’s Cozmo.